-A common description of black-box attacks is that they are programs that repeatedly query the model~\cite{breaking-eggs}.
-Prior research established that decision-based black-box attacks usually consist of a fixed set of procedures, such as gradient estimation and line search~\cite{scaling}, and such procedures can be decomposed further into scalar and vector operations~\cite{autoda}.
-However, an external party (e.g., the victim model) has no way to observe the internal state of the attack, including which internal procedures are executed.
-When observing the query trace, the best the victim can do is to attribute the observed behavior to different internal procedures over time. \emph{This scenario is exactly what Hidden Markov Models (HMMs) aim to characterize.}
+Black-box attacks are commonly described as programs that repetitively query a model~\cite{breaking-eggs}.
+Prior research has identified that black-box attacks typically follow a fixed set of procedures, such as gradient estimation and line search~\cite{scaling}.
+These procedures can be further broken down into scalar and vector operations~\cite{autoda}.
+However, an external observer, like the victim model, cannot directly discern the internal state or the specific procedures being executed by the attack.
+The best approach for the victim is to infer the internal procedures over time based on the observed behavior of the queries. \emph{This situation aligns perfectly with the purpose of Hidden Markov Models (HMMs).}

-Specifically, an HMM consists of a sequence of \emph{hidden states} and \emph{observations}.
-Hidden states represent an underlying system that evolves over time but cannot be directly observed, while observations are the measurable outcomes of such hidden states.
-One of the key objectives of HMMs is to understand the hidden states based on the observations and their probabilistic relationships.
+An HMM is characterized by a sequence of \emph{hidden states} and \emph{observations}.
+The hidden states represent the underlying, unobservable processes of a system, while observations are the visible outcomes of such processes.
+The primary goal of HMMs is to infer the hidden states based on the observations and their probabilistic connections.

-Therefore, we can easily notice an analogy between the black-box attack and the HMM, as illustrated in \Cref{fig:hmm}.
-From an external party's perspective, the black-box attack can be viewed as a stochastic process --- at each step, the attack randomly chooses an internal \emph{procedure}, which randomly produces a \emph{query}.
-One may argue that black-box attacks are deterministic (given an input example, target model, and seed), but this is only the case when the underlying attack is known.
-For an unknown attack under analysis, its behavior can still be characterized by a stochastic process.
+This framework draws a compelling analogy to the black-box attack scenario.
+From an external viewpoint, a black-box attack can be modeled as a stochastic process --- at each step, the attack selects an internal \emph{procedure} which then produces a \emph{query}. \Cref{fig:hmm} provides a visual representation of how each attack step corresponds to the components of an HMM.
+While one may argue that black-box attacks are deterministic (given specific inputs, target model, and seed), this determinism only holds when the underlying attack is already known.
+When analyzing an unknown attack, its behavior is more accurately represented as a stochastic process.